DouglasMedeiros1/My_Projects_At_Fatec/README.md

       <td>★★★☆☆</td>
     </tr>
  </table>
- <p align="center">* A classificação acima não refere-se a nota obtida durante o semestre, é apenas uma autoavalização com base no tempo, conhecimento e familiaridade que tive com a tecnologia.</p>
+ <p align="center">* The classification above does not refer to the grade obtained during the semester, it is just a self-assessment based on the time, knowledge and familiarity I had with technology.</p>

 <br>
 </details>
 <br>

-<h6> SoftSkills Aprendidas: </h6>
+<h6> SoftSkills Learned: </h6>
 <details>
 <summary> SoftSkills </summary>
 <br>
-<p> Aprender sobre a metodologis agil de forma prática, desde sua estrutura até sua execução. </p>
+<p> Learn about agile methodology in a practical way, from its structure to its execution. </p>

-<p> Me adaptei ao convivio em faculdade, levando a sério a necessidade de obter conhecimento e experiencias. </p>
+<p> I adapted to life at college, taking seriously the need to gain knowledge and experience. </p>

-<p> Convivi com diferentes tipos de pessoas, com variedade de gostos, idades e experiencias. </p>
+<p> I lived with different types of people, with a variety of tastes, ages and experiences. </p>

 </details>
 <br>

 <hr>

-<h3 id="2Semestre">Sistema de Gestão de Chamadas de Serviço</h3>
+<h3 id="2Semestre">Service Call Management System</h3>
-<h5> Equipe: <a href="https://github.com/BananaaScript">BananaScript </a>- BetterCallUs</h5>
+<h5> Team: <a href="https://github.com/BananaaScript">BananaScript </a>- BetterCallUs</h5>
-<h4 > → 2º Semestre de 2023</h4>
+<h4 > → 2nd Semester of 2023</h4>
 <br>
-<h4>Parceiro Acadêmico:</h4>
+<h4>Academic Partner:</h4>

 <p align="center"> <img src="https://user-images.githubusercontent.com/57918707/138463350-4d3cb9bf-785b-4639-b7f5-5465055c5171.jpg" style="width: 35%;" alt="Fatec de São José dos Campos"> </p>

-<p align="center" ><a href="https://fatecsjc-prd.azurewebsites.net/">Faculdade de Tecnologia de São José dos Campos - Prof. Jessen Vidal</a></p>
+<p align="center" ><a href="https://fatecsjc-prd.azurewebsites.net/">Faculty of Technology of São José dos Campos - Prof. Jessen Vidal</a></p>

 <br>

-<h5>Escopo do Projeto:</h5>
+<h5>Project Scope:</h5>
-<p><b> A partir do desafio acadêmico proposto pelo cliente interno, o projeto consiste em um sistema de gestão de chamadas de serviço, que consiste em um sistema com três frentes: </b> O usuário comum que consulta a central de problemas ou realiza a solicitação de suporte técnico para a solução do possível problema.
-O suporte que atende os usuários resolvendo os seus problemas e computa o problema relatado pelo usuário, podendo assim ser consultado no futuro.
-O administrador é responsável por gerenciar e cadastrar os usuário e equipamentos.</p>
+<p><b> Based on the academic challenge proposed by the internal client, the project consists of a service call management system, which consists of a system with three fronts: </b> The common user who consults the call center problems or make a request for technical support to resolve the possible problem.
+Support that assists users by resolving their problems and computes the problem reported by the user, so that it can be consulted in the future.
+The administrator is responsible for managing and registering users and equipment.</p>
 <br>

-<h5>Tecnologias Adotadas:</h5>
+<h5>Technologies Adopted:</h5>

 <div style="display: flex; flex-direction: row;">